 I found Fitness Blender 2 years ago online.
-That time I was searching for something gym-free during summer months so I was ready to try working out from home.
-Still today, I remember my first routine with them – never thought I could sweat like that at home with using my body-weight only.
+I was searching for something that would be gym-free during summer months and I was ready to try working out from home.
+Still today, I remember my first routine with Fitness Blender – never thought I could sweat like that at home using only my bodyweight.

 Fitness Blender Workout Selection

 Fitness Blender has a great collection of free workouts (roughly 500+ full-length and high-quality routines).
 And when I mean free, it's everything from warm-ups to butt-kicking sweaty portions of HIIT & strength.

 You can pick your own difficulty level, body focus, training type, and even equipment.
 The difficulty level varies from 1 to 5; 1 being the easiest and 5 the toughest.

 As for the paid Fitness Blender workout programs, the length varies from 2 to 8 weeks (the most common is 4 weeks long).

 The assortment is quite extensive as well; here are just some as an example: